floatinghotpot/cordova-httpd/README.md

     	    	if(url.length > 0) {
     	    		document.getElementById('url').innerHTML = "server is up: <a href='" + url + "' target='_blank'>" + url + "</a>";
 	    	    } else {
-	    	        // wwwroot is the root dir of web server, it can be absolute or relative path
+	    	        /* wwwroot is the root dir of web server, it can be absolute or relative path
-	    	        // if a relative path is given, it will be relative to cordova assets/www/ in APK.
+	    	        * if a relative path is given, it will be relative to cordova assets/www/ in APK.
-	    	        // "", by default, it will point to cordova assets/www/
+	    	        * "", by default, it will point to cordova assets/www/, it's good to use 'htdocs' for 'www/htdocs'
-	    	        // if a absolute path is given, it will access file system.
+	    	        * if a absolute path is given, it will access file system.
-	    	        // "/", set the root dir as the www root, it maybe a security issue, but very powerful to browse all dir httpd.startServer({
+	    	        * "/", set the root dir as the www root, it maybe a security issue, but very powerful to browse all dir */ httpd.startServer({
     	    	    	'www_root' : wwwroot,
     	    	    	'port' : 8080